Free Random Projection for In-Context Reinforcement Learning: Preliminaries

 Meta-reinforcement learning (meta-RL) targets fast adaptation across a distribution of tasks \citep{beck2023survey}.
 In many conventional meta-RL methods, the agent's objective is to quickly learn a near-optimal policy for each new task using knowledge gained from prior tasks. \emph{In-context reinforcement learning} (ICRL) extends meta-RL by enabling adaptation \emph{within} the agent's context window at decision time, eliminating the need for parameter updates \citep{Laskin2023context,Lee2023supervised}.
 By processing consecutive trajectories of observations, actions, and rewards, the agent infers the underlying task-specific properties on the fly.

-\subsection{Random Projection in meta-RL}
+\subsection{Random Projection in Meta-RL}

 A key challenge in meta-RL is dealing with heterogeneous observation or action spaces across multiple tasks or environments.
 An approach is to embed these variable-dimensional inputs into a unified dimensional space using a random projection~\citep{kirsch2022general,lu2023structured, sinii2024context}.
-Formally, an input observation vector $\obs \in \mathbb{R}^{\dobs}$ is mapped to $\obs' \in \mathbb{R}^{\din}$ by a uniformly distributed isometry $M_o$, which is decomposed as follows:

-where $\scaling>0$ is a scaling factor, $T_1$ and $T_2$ are fixed rectangular identity matrices used to handle dimension mismatch; and $U$ is an orthogonal matrix drawn from the uniform distribution over $\orthg{d}$ (the set of $d \times d$ orthogonal matrices).
+Formally, an input observation vector $\obs \in \mathbb{R}^{\dobs}$ is mapped to $\obs' \in \mathbb{R}^{\din}$ by a uniformly distributed isometry $M_o$, decomposed as $\obs' = M_o\,\obs = \scaling T_2\,U\,T_1\,\obs$, where $\scaling>0$ is a scaling factor, $T_1$ and $T_2$ are fixed rectangular identity matrices used to handle dimension mismatch; and $U$ is an orthogonal matrix drawn from the uniform distribution over $\orthg{d}$ (the set of $d \times d$ orthogonal matrices).

 The uniform isometry $M_o$ helps unify various task specifications.
-However, the uniform distribution encodes the \emph{no hierarchical or structural} bias, motivating our work's need for alternative distributions.
+However, the uniform distribution encodes \emph{no hierarchical or structural} bias, motivating our work's need for alternative distributions.